-All new investor and analyst presentations must be approved by the Board (which is established under the Continuous Disclosure Policy).
+All new investor and analyst presentations must be approved by the Board.
 A copy of the presentation materials, once approved by the Board, are released on the ASX Market Announcements Platform ahead of the presentation.

 6. RESPECT THE RIGHTS OF SECURITY HOLDERS